marklee77/marklee77.github.io/source/_posts/2014-09-29-a-devops-approach-with-ansible-vagrant-and-docker.markdown

 are afraid to try to fix known problems for fear of "making things worse", and every roll out of of a new api or set of features becomes a dreaded nightmare.

-Overall, the talk was web received.
+Overall, the talk was well received.
 We also discussed the Vagrant workflow, and how, while Docker can be used to provision containers that function the same way as "lightweight" virtual machines, ideally each container should really only be running the minimum number of processes, following the single